 Reason #6: Data Visualization

-The best data archiving solutions allow you to visualize your data to formulate better data management plans.
-This means understanding not only how old your data is but also what kind of data you have, how often its accessed, and other pieces of critical information that help you create good data archiving policies in the first place.
+This means understanding not only how old your data is but also what kind of data you have, how often archived files or locally stored data is accessed, and other pieces of critical information that help you create good data archiving policies in the first place.

 Reason #7: Data Backup Optimization

 Data backups can be long and cumbersome, but when you archive your company’s electronic documents and data in a secure repository it doesn’t have to be that way.